 - Prepare for more opportunities nationwide in government, education, and private sectors.

-- Participate in the NSA DAY OF CYBER, which is an interactive, self-guided and fully automated cybersecurity career experience and is free for all students for one year.
-Students can learn more about careers and roles of cyber security professionals, see what “a day in the life” is like for six NSA Cyber leaders, create a cyber-security resume, and apply for internships and careers.
+- Participate in the NSA Day of Cyber, an interactive, self-guided, cyber career exploration experience that is free for all students for one year.
+Students can explore the vast number of careers in cyber security, test drive “a day in the life” of six NSA cyber professionals, and apply for internships and jobs.

 As a Walden BS in Computer Information Systems student, you will have the opportunity to:

-- Participate in a convenient online learning experience that includes multimedia content, systems design and development tools, and online collaboration tools, many of which can be accessed on your home computer or on the road.
+- Participate in an online learning experience that includes multimedia content, systems design and development tools, and online collaboration tools, many of which can be accessed on your home computer or on the road.

 - Take more than 70% of your courses in business and computer information systems to gain a competitive edge.